ucg8j/new_years_resolve/README.md

 > Summum Bonum - wisdom, courage, self-control and justice.

+>You will forget the people who hurt you.
+But you will remember the people you hurt.
+You will accept the things you tried and failed.
+But you will regret not trying.
+Going against your ethics will leave scars on your soul, and the reasons for doing so will seem so stupid in hindsight.

 [Remind yourself of the Toolbox Fallacy](https://www.youtube.com/watch?v=sz4YqwH_6D0)

 [Desiderata - A sagely prose poem](http://mwkworks.com/desiderata.html)